Thymidylate 5'-phosphatase

+The enzyme characterised from Bacillus subtilis hydrolyses thymidine monophosphate to thymidine and orthophosphate.
+Thermodynamic properties for the reaction have been calculated.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is thymidylate 5′-phosphohydrolase.
-Other names in common use include thymidylate 5′-nucleotidase, deoxythymidylate 5′-nucleotidase, thymidylate nucleotidase, deoxythymidylic 5′-nucleotidase, deoxythymidylate phosphohydrolase, and dTMPase.
+Other names in use include thymidylate 5′-nucleotidase, deoxythymidylate 5′-nucleotidase, thymidylate nucleotidase, deoxythymidylic 5′-nucleotidase, deoxythymidylate phosphohydrolase, and dTMPase.